ysergeev79/MonteCarloAIPentagoSwap/README.md

+    A Monte-Carlo Implementation of a variation of the game Pentago

   The goal of the assigned project required for exploration of artificial intelligence algorithms and how they behave in direct practical application, as opposed to theory.
 The game on which this exploration would be carried out was Pentago-Swap, a different variation on the game Pentago, which in itself lies in the category of Moku games.